matplotlib/matplotlib/doc/users/installing.rst

 Once you have python up and running, you will need to install `numpy
 <http://sourceforge.net/project/showfiles.php?group_id=1369&package_id=175103>`_.
-numpy provides high performance array data structures and mathematical functions, and is a requirement for matplotlib.
+numpy provides high-performance array data structures and mathematical functions, and is a requirement for matplotlib.
 You can test your progress::